-NOTE 2: The criteria are based on the self-ignition temperature of charcoal, which is 50°C for a sample cube of $27m^3$.
-Substances and mixtures with a temperature of spontaneous combustion higher than 50°C for a volume of $27m^3$ should not be assigned to this hazard class.
+NOTE 2: The criteria are based on the self-ignition temperature of charcoal, which is 50°C for a sample cube of 27m3.
+Substances and mixtures with a temperature of spontaneous combustion higher than 50°C for a volume of 27m3 should not be assigned to this hazard class.
 Substances and mixtures with a spontaneous ignition temperature higher than 50°C for a volume of 450 litres should not be assigned to hazard category 1 of this hazard class.

-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
+5. General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.34).
 Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+Annex 4-3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.

-Table 2.11.2: Label elements for self-heating substances and mixtures
+Table 22.11.2: Label elements for self-heating substances and mixtures

 Category 1 Category 2

 Symbol Flame Flame

 Signal word Danger Warning

-Hazard statement Self-heating; may catch fire Self-heating in large quantities; may catch fire
+Self-heating in large quantities; may catch fire